 Maio attended New Jersey's Seton Hall University, where he received a Bachelor of Science degree in Accounting.
 He has an honorable discharge from the U.S Army.

 Maio was elected to the Sarasota County Commission in November 2014 and was appointed as Vice Chairman in January 2015 and as Chairman in January 2016.
-He represents the Commission on the boards of the Sarasota-Manatee Metropolitan Planning Organization as Chairman and Chairman of the Peace River/Manasota Regional Water Supply Authority.
-He has in the past represented the County Commission on the Visit Sarasota County and Economic Development Council.
+He represents the Commission on the boards of the Sarasota-Manatee Metropolitan Planning Organization, Visit Sarasota County, SANCA and Chairman of the Peace River/Manasota Regional Water Supply Authority.
+He has, in the past, represented the Commission on the Economic Development Council.

 Maio’s community service includes positions on the Sarasota County Code Enforcement Board (1987-90), the Sarasota County Board of Zoning Appeals (1990-94), the Sarasota County Planning Commission (1994-2000), the Southwest Florida Regional Planning Council (2000-06) and the Florida Regional Council Association (2005-06).